canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

     And provide the following code: H31JIV

-Let's first copy the code (``H31JIV`` in this example, but yours will be different), then open the link in our browser (without closing the terminal window).
-Paste the code into the "Enter your code" field.
+Let's first copy the code (``H31JIV`` in this example, but yours will be different), then open the link in our browser without closing the terminal window.
+Paste or type the code into the "Enter your code" field.

 By default, the "Free Personal Token" will be selected in the "Choose a subscription to attach" field, and we can click on "Submit" to accept this.

 .. note::
-   You can safely use one of your free personal tokens for this -- after we close down this VM the token can be re-used.
+   You can safely use one of your free personal tokens for this -- after we destroy this VM the token can be re-used.

 The attach process will then continue in the terminal window, and after the authentication is complete we will be presented with the following message: